jupyter-book/jupyter-book/docs/content/execute.md

 ## Execution statistics

 As notebooks are executed, certain statistics are stored on the build environment by MyST-NB.
-The simplest way to access and visualise this data is using the `{nb-exec-table}` directive.
+The simplest way to access and visualise this data is by using the `{nb-exec-table}` directive.

 :::{seealso}
 The [MyST-NB documentation](inv:myst-nb#execute/statistics), for creating your own directives to manipulate this data.